- Learn MySQL

-So nowadays, we use relational database management systems (RDBMS) to store and manage huge volume of data.
+Nowadays, we use relational database management systems (RDBMS) to store and manage huge volume of data.
 This is called relational database because all the data is stored into different tables and relations are established using primary keys or other keys known as Foreign Keys.

 A Relational DataBase Management System (RDBMS) is a software that −

 Enables you to implement a database with tables, columns and indexes.

 Guarantees the Referential Integrity between rows of various tables.

 Interprets an SQL query and combines information from various tables.